Inverse design of deployable origami structures that approximate a general surface: Examples and discussion

 \subsection{Numerical examples of deployable origami}

-We demonstrate our inverse design framework for targeted surfaces by deployable origami in Fig.~\ref{fig:examples}.
-In each example, the targeted surface is overlaid in grey onto the deformed optimal origami structure.
-To reiterate, the origami structures shown are deployable -- they can be obtained by a single DOF folding motion from an easily manufactured flat state and an easily packaged folded-flat state.
+{ We demonstrate the numerical examples of our inverse design framework for targeted surfaces in Figs.~\ref{fig:examples} (a-g).} In each example, the targeted surface is overlaid in grey onto the deformed optimal origami structure.
+To reiterate, the origami structures shown are deployable --- they can be obtained by a single DOF folding motion from an easily manufactured flat state and an easily packaged folded-flat state.
 We display this deployment capability with the first example and refer to Fig.~\ref{fig:ap-examples} and the supplementary Videos~S1-S7 for the others.
 With our marching algorithm, the optimization process takes a matter of minutes using standard computational resources (see \ref{sect:ap-resources}) for various given examples.
 We also numerically investigate the efficiency of our optimization scheme.
 The results of this investigation are provided in Fig.~\ref{fig:time}, and they indicate quadratic time complexity in terms of the number of origami panels.
 Finally, Table~\ref{tabel:eval} shows the exact parameterizations of the targeted surfaces, i.e., $\bar{\mathbf{r}}(u,v)$, details about the initial Miura-Ori and optimal origami, and computational time for the optimization.